TLINDEN/bubblebabble/README.md

 ## Intro

-OpenSSH'  ssh-keygen  has  an  implementation  of  the  bubble  babble encoding for  key fingerprints.
+OpenSSH's  ssh-keygen  has  an  implementation of  the  bubble  babble encoding for  key fingerprints.
 This  is a little wrapper  around that function so you can encode anything to bubble babble.